-The Directors have established a Remuneration Committee comprising the independent Directors, with David Allan as its Chairman.
-As all the Directors are non-executive, the Principles of the UK Corporate Governance Code in respect of executive directors' remuneration do not apply.
+The full Board, with Peter Linthwaite as its Chairman, carries out the functions of a remuneration committee.
+As all of the Directors are non-executive, the principles of the UK Corporate Governance Code in respect of executive directors' remuneration do not apply.

-At 30 November 2020, and as at the date of this Annual Report, the Company had four non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
-The names of the Directors who served during the year, together with the fees paid during the year, are shown in the table on page 49.
-The dates of appointment of the Directors in office at 30 November 2020 and the dates on which they will next be proposed for re-election are as follows:
+At 31 December 2020, and as at the date of this Annual Report, the Company had five non-executive Directors and their biographies are shown in the Your Board section of the Strategic Report.
+The names of the Directors who served during the year together with the fees paid during the year are shown in the table on page 53.

+The dates of appointment of the Directors in office as at 31 December 2020 and the dates on which they will next be proposed for re-election are as follows: